-As leaders in the Northwestern community, whether serving as a manager, director, department head, vice president, cabinet member, president or board member, we will be prayerful in our decisions, receptive to the needs of the community, dedicated to the present and future welfare of Northwestern.
+As leaders in the Northwestern community, whether serving as a manager, director, department head, vice president, senior leadership team member, president or board member, we will be prayerful in our decisions, receptive to the needs of the community, dedicated to the present and future welfare of Northwestern.
 We will be good stewards of the responsibilities that have been temporarily placed in our care, seek God’s wisdom with humility and a servant heart, and pursue excellence with compassion and Christ-like love (Col. 3:12).

 As faculty members, we dedicate ourselves to our students and to each other in the community for the glory of God and the relentless and joyous pursuit of His truth.
 We will strive for excellence as teachers and as scholars.
 We will be good stewards of the responsibilities of our positions, building up and encouraging those around us (1 Thess.
 5:11), and we will be faithful mentors and instructors to the students whom God has temporarily entrusted to our care.